EnterpriseDB/edb-ansible/roles/setup_pem/README.md

-setup_efm
+setup_pem
 =========

-This Ansible Galaxy Role Installs EFM versions: 3.7, 3.8 and 3.9 on Instances previously configured.
+This Ansible Galaxy Role Installs and configure PEM on Instances previously configured.

 **Note:**
 The role only installs EPAS: 10, 11 or 12 along with EFM: 3.7, 3.8 or 3.9 across multiple nodes.